actions-marketplace-validations/jeff-vincent_orka-actions-down-org/README.md

-# orka-actions-down
+# orka-actions-down-org

 Run self-hosted, macOS workflows on MacStadium's Orka.

 ## Overview
-This action is intended to be paired with [`jeff-vincent/orka-actions-up@v1.1.1`](https://github.com/marketplace/actions/orka-actions-up) in order to pass iOS and macOS CI/CD jobs to ephemeral, self-hosted runners in [MacStadium's Orka](https://orkadocs.macstadium.com).
+This action is intended to be paired with [`jeff-vincent/orka-actions-up-org@v1.0.0`](https://github.com/marketplace/actions/orka-actions-up-org) in order to pass iOS and macOS CI/CD jobs to ephemeral, self-hosted runners in [MacStadium's Orka](https://orkadocs.macstadium.com).

-[`jeff-vincent/orka-actions-up@v1.1.1`](https://github.com/marketplace/actions/orka-actions-up) is responsible for spinning up a fresh macOS VM in Orka, which then registers itself as a self-hosted runner with the help of the agent resources housed and detailed in [`jeff-vincent/orka-actions-connect`](https://github.com/jeff-vincent/orka-actions-connect).
+[`jeff-vincent/orka-actions-up-org@v1.0.0`](https://github.com/marketplace/actions/orka-actions-up-org) is responsible for spinning up a fresh macOS VM in Orka, which then registers itself as a self-hosted runner with the help of the agent resources housed and detailed in [`jeff-vincent/orka-actions-connect`](https://github.com/jeff-vincent/orka-actions-connect).

-Finally, as shown in the example below, `jeff-vincent/orka-actions-down@v1.1.0` tears down the ephemeral macOS, self-hosted runner.
+Finally, as shown in the example below, `jeff-vincent/orka-actions-down-org@v1.0.0` tears down the ephemeral macOS, self-hosted runner.

 ## Example workflow